Introduction

 5. Are there guided tours available in the park?

-Yes, Mount Rainier National Park offers ranger-led programs that provide in-depth information about the park's natural and cultural history.
+Yes, Mount Rainier National Park offers ranger-led programs that provide comprehensive information about the park's natural and cultural history.
 Schedule and availability may vary, so it's recommended to check the park's official website for the most accurate information.

 6. Can I fish in the park?